Get the best of CF straight to your inbox.

 Average December temperature: 24°C

-Some might say we’re pushing the mid-haul boundaries with a flight time of 10 hours, but we know we’re talking to savvy, well-travelled jet-setters, for whom this might not seem so bad.
 The Maldives are the place to visit when you know what you want – and it’s sunshine, style, spas, some silence, and probably lots of siestas.
-Here, you really have your pick of places to stay, and you can’t go far wrong no matter which of the almost 200 inhabited islands you choose to stay on.
-Most hotels come with spacious over-water villas offering private plunge pools with views across the unspoiled Indian Ocean.
-This is the epitome of island-glamour and (in our opinion) the perfect flight time for a week’s getaway.
+You can’t go far wrong no matter which of the almost 200 inhabited islands you choose to stay on: most hotels come with spacious over-water villas, offering private plunge pools with views across the unspoiled Indian Ocean.
+One of our recent favourites is Alila Kothaifaru but, in the Maldives, you have your pick of luxury accommodation, world-class spas, and impressive beaches – no, islands – to choose from.
+This is the epitome of beachside-glamour and the perfect flight time for a week’s getaway.

 Flight time from London: 10 hours